– What Is A Wireless Router?

 Other common uses include connecting to a Private Computer Network or Local Area Network.

 The primary difference between a wireless router vs a router is that the wireless router is free of cables or “wires”.
+We interface with a router via wireless adapters and similar mechanisms.

 Today most people refer to wireless routers as routers…